AntiMicroX/antimicrox/README.md

 AntiMicroX is a graphical program used to map gamepad keys to keyboard, mouse, scripts and macros.
 You can use this program to control any desktop application with a gamepad on Linux.
 It can be also used for generating SDL2 configuration (useful for mapping atypical gamepads to generic ones like xbox360).

-Currently we don't support Wayland ([#32](https://github.com/AntiMicroX/antimicrox/issues/32)) - your system has to be running X.org in order to run this program.
+We support Wayland and X.org.

 It allows mapping of gamepads/joystick buttons to:
 - keyboard buttons